-- SciRes provides hands-on experience with inspiring the next generation of scientists.
+- SciRes provides hands-on experience to inspire the next generation of scientists.

-- For master’s and doctoral students already supported on an RA or TA, SciRes offers a minimal time commitment experience (3 hrs/ week) and an additional stipend.
+- For master’s and doctoral students already supported on an RA or TA, SciRes offers a minimal time commitment experience (3 hours per week) and an additional stipend.

 - Participants are provided with innovative training, including a graduate seminar on Science Communication led by professors Bob Duke and Jay Banner.